ets-labs/python-dependency-injector/README.rst

  - dependency injection is a principle that decreases coupling and increases cohesion

 Why should I do the dependency injection?
- - your code becomes more flexible, testable and clear
+ - your code becomes more flexible, testable and clear 😎
- - you have no problems when you need to understand how it works or change it 😎

 How do I start doing the dependency injection?
  - you start writing the code following the dependency injection principle
  - you register all of your application components and their dependencies in the container
- - when you need a component, you get it from the container
+ - when you need a component, you specify where to inject it or get it from the container

-Why do I need a framework for this?
- - you need the framework for this to not create it by your own
- - this framework gives you the container and the providers
- - the container is like a dictionary with the batteries 🔋
- - the providers manage the lifetime of your components, you will need factories, singletons, smart config object etc

 What price do I pay and what do I get?
- - you need to explicitly specify the dependencies in the container
+ - you need to explicitly specify the dependencies
  - it will be extra work in the beginning
- - it will payoff when project grows or in two weeks 😊 (when you forget what project was about)
+ - it will payoff when the project grows

-What features does the framework have?
- - building objects graph
- - smart configuration object
- - providers: factory, singleton, thread locals registers, etc
- - positional and keyword context injections
- - overriding of the objects in any part of the graph

-What features the framework does NOT have?
- - autowiring / autoresolving of the dependencies
- - the annotations and ``@inject``-like decorators

 Have a question?
  - Open a `Github Issue <https://github.com/ets-labs/python-dependency-injector/issues>`_